yWorks/yfiles-for-html-demos/demos/04-tutorial-layout-features/organic-substructures/README.md

 [You can also run this demo online](https://live.yworks.com/demos/04-tutorial-layout-features/organic-substructures/index.html).

+Layout Features Tutorial

-## Organic Layout with Substructures
+# Organic Layout with Substructures

 This demo shows the ability of [Organic Layout](https://docs.yworks.com/yfileshtml/#/api/OrganicLayout) to consider substructures in the graph.